 The Board periodically updates our Transit System Plan.
 The most recent update, the 2030 Transit System Plan, was adopted in October 2006.
 Several projects in the Transit System Plan have been completed.
-Three projects are in development or under construction.
-Addition expansion projects are under consideration as part of the 2045 Transit System Plan update which is in progress.
-Projects under construction include the Red and Blue Line Platform Extension Project and the Silver Line/Cotton Belt Regional Rail Project.
+The Silver Line Project, D2 Subway Project, and the Red and Blue Line Platform Extensions Project are three significant projects that are in development or under construction.
+Additional transit programs and projects that are under consideration as part of the 2045 Transit System Plan include LRT modernization programs, a bus corridor improvement program to support core frequent routes and future bus rapid transit, along with a range of opportunities to enhance rider experience and service and mobility options.